miksrv/miksrv/README.md

 ### :rocket: About of me

 I like programming, I have been doing it since I was 16 years old.
-I know several programming languages, but lately I have been fond of the interface.
+I know several programming languages, but lately I have been fond of frontend.
 In addition, I am fond of tourism, astronomy, photography and radio electronics.
 Every area of my passion always extends with programming.
 Check out my pet projects:

 1. [DIY Astronomical Observatory Station](https://github.com/miksrv/observatory) - portal of a self-made automatic remote astronomical observatory.
 2. [DYI Arduino Weather Station](https://github.com/miksrv/arduino-weather-station) - project is a working model of an automated weather station.